ChoiceCoin/Smart_Contracts/DreamContracts/kaagi/README.md

 ## The Download
 The download works by using the generated Transaction ID from the upload to "stitch" back the contents of the file.
-Hence achieving circularity in the process.
+Once the stitched file is obtained, its hash is obtained and compared with that of the original file.
+If the two hashes are the same, the downloaded file is exactly the same with the file that was uploaded, hence achieving circularity in the process.

 ## How to Use
 Use example.py to demonstrate the upload and download functions.